US self-storage market, mapped

 Who is the largest self-storage company in the US?

-Extra Space Storage is the largest US self-storage operator by facility count, at roughly 3,700 facilities once the Life Storage acquisition (closed July 2023) is rolled in.
-Public Storage sits second at 3,334 US facilities.
+By facility count, Extra Space Storage leads at roughly 3,700 facilities once the Life Storage acquisition (closed July 2023) is rolled in.
+Public Storage sits second with 3,334 facilities but leads on rentable square footage by a wider margin than the facility-count gap suggests.
 U-Haul is third with 1,691 self-storage facilities, in addition to its truck-rental footprint.
 CubeSmart and National Storage Affiliates round out the top five.

 Can I filter by state, metro, or facility type?

 Yes.
 The dataset is filterable by state, metro, ZIP, chain affiliation, parent REIT, and facility type (climate-controlled, drive-up, RV and boat, business storage).
-Texas, California, and Florida together hold roughly 24 percent of US self-storage facilities, so most vendors start with those three plus their named target metros.
+Texas, California, and Florida together hold roughly 24% of the US facility base, so most vendors start with those three plus their named target metros.
 Tell us the cut you want when you request the sample.

 Orbital refreshes the facility graph against the universe of US small and mid-market businesses on a rolling monthly schedule.
-The Self Storage Almanac publishes annually and lags by 6 to 12 months at any given point.
-SpareFoot and the REIT 10-Ks publish quarterly but only at the brand level, not the facility level.
-Counts on this page move when facilities open, close, or change hands, including the steady drip of REIT acquisitions of independents.
+Most industry rankings publish annually and lag by 6 to 12 months at any given point.
+The steady drip of REIT acquisitions of independents, which shifts facility counts every quarter, shows up in our data within a monthly cycle rather than at the next annual report.

 When is this dataset the wrong fit?

 Three cases.
-First, if you only sell into the top five REITs, you need five relationships and a procurement contact list, not 52,000 records.
-Second, if you sell to storage tenants directly (movers, packing supplies, insurance to renters), you want consumer data, not facility owner contacts.
-Third, if your sales motion only fires above 250,000 dollars in annual contract value, the 35,000 single-asset LLCs and mom-and-pop operators will not fit your unit economics.
-Save your budget.
+First, if you only sell into the top five REITs, you need five procurement relationships, not a facility map.
+Second, if you sell to storage tenants directly — movers, packing supplies, renter insurance to households — you want consumer data, not facility owner contacts.
+Third, if your sales motion only fires above $250,000 ACV, the single-asset LLCs and mom-and-pop operators will not fit your unit economics on day one.

-Does the count include facilities owned by REITs but managed by third parties?
+Does the count include facilities managed by third parties?

 See the self-storage owner dataset before you pay for it.

-Tell us the states, facility types, or chain affiliations you want.
-We send a free sample of around 100 verified owner records you can check against your own pipeline, no commitment, no email-list back-and-forth.
+Tell us the states, chain affiliations, or facility types you want.
+We send a free sample of around 100 verified facility records with the owner contact on each one, no commitment, no email-list back-and-forth.
+For the facility-count breakdown by state and chain, the full map is above.

 Get the sample